 1. Wall finishes must be plain and without decoration.
-Simple plaster surrounds should be applied to door and window openings.
-The use of quoins, rustication, decorative mouldings and similar is not allowed.
+Simple plaster surrounds shouldmust be applied to door and window openings.
+The use of quoins, rustication, decorative mouldings and similar items are is considered inappropriate to the architectural aesthetic and notnot allowed.

-RECOMMENDED FINISHES
+RECOMMENDED FINISHES:

 - 2. Smooth plastered brick walls finished with pigmented cement paint, PVA exterior quality paint, or integrally coloured plaster; - 3.
-Bagged plaster on brick walls; - 4.
+Bagged plaster on brick walls with flat-plastered joints; - 4.
 Natural building stone of a consistent colour may be used in an appropriate and natural manner as an accent on wall areas, minor elements, and building plinths, but may not exceed 5% of the total surface area finish on an elevation.